Camp Lemonnier Chief Petty Officer Initiation Culminates in Pinning Ceremony

 |0

-This work, Camp Lemonnier Chief Petty Officer Initiation Culminates in Pinning Ceremony [Image 4 of 4], by PO2 Maurice Brown, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Lemonnier Chief Petty Officer Initiation Culminates in Pinning Ceremony, by PO1 Patricia Elkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.